david-a-parry/vase/README.md

                             '--max_alt_alleles 1' would retain biallelic sites
                             only ('*' alleles are not counted for this purpose).

+      --filter_asterisk_only_calls
+                            Filter variants where the only ALT allele is '*'.

       -af AF, --af AF       Maximum AF value in input VCF.
 Any allele with an AF > than this value will be filtered.